koordinator-sh/website/docs/installation.md

 ---
-sidebar_position: 1
----

----
 title: Installation
+slug: /
 ---

+# Installation

 Since v0.1.0 (alpha/beta), Koordinator requires **Kubernetes version >= 1.18**.

-## Install with helm
+## Install with helms

 Koordinator can be simply installed by helm v3.5+, which is a simple command-line tool and you can get it from [here](https://github.com/helm/helm/releases).